 Here is what I believe, my core hypothesis: We are created for a unique purpose and endowed with all we need within; we fulfill destiny at the speed of our most dominant thought.

 Our DNA, our lives are uniquely curated, every element and back story aligned for our eventual good.
 Some of us write so we don’t forget the lessons and experiences both exciting and mundane.
 We write about friends we would like to kill, strangers we’ve grown to love and about our families – our space to practice grace.
 We chronicle the pieces and moments in life’s mosaic.
 Our work is to guard our minds and sacred calling.

 Being created presupposes a creator, though some might not agree.
-That’s the sliver of sovereignty in us – we get to choose and let free will worm us away from purpose or towards an inspired life.
+That’s the sliver of sovereignty in us – we get to choose and let free will distract us away from our real purpose or towards an inspired life.

 The lyrics in “One Life to Love” by 33 Miles, urges us to live each mile fully – “You only got one shot at this – one chance to find out the one thing, that you don’t want to miss.”

 Are we focused or exhausted by a million trivial things?
 In the book Thrive, by Ariana Huffington, she recommends completing superficial projects by dropping them.
 Talk about liberation!
 Let’s get our bucket lists and brutally cross out the fluff.